Paul Steinhardt: Bouncing and cyclic cosmology

+Historical development

-Early models with a big crunch: In 2001, Steinhardt presented the first examples of these bouncing and cyclic models, referred to as "ekpyrotic," in papers with Justin Khoury, Burt A. Ovrut and Neil Turok.
+Early models with a big crunch

+In 2001, Steinhardt presented the first examples of these bouncing and cyclic models, referred to as "ekpyrotic," in papers with Justin Khoury, Burt A. Ovrut and Neil Turok.

 These models were based on the speculative notion suggested by string theory that the universe has extra-dimensions bounded by "branes" (where "brane" is derived from "membrane," a basic object in string theory).
 The fiery collision and rebound of these branes is comparable to a big crunch, a violent event that would depend sensitively on strong quantum gravity effects that are not yet established and may create tremendous curvature and warping of spacetime.

 In principle, the collisions can repeat at regular intervals resulting in a cyclic universe.
 In 2002, Steinhardt and Turok incorporated the ekpyrotic idea into an early version of a cyclic theory of the universe.

-Improved models with slow contraction and a gentle bounce: Recent versions of bouncing cosmology developed by Anna Ijjas and Steinhardt introduce elements that simplify and address problems with the earlier ekpyrotic proposal.
+Improved models with slow contraction and a gentle bounce

+Recent versions of bouncing cosmology developed by Anna Ijjas and Steinhardt introduce elements that simplify and address problems with the earlier ekpyrotic proposal.
 They do not require extra dimensions or branes or string theory; ordinary fields with potential energy evolving in space-time, similar to inflationary models, can be used.

-Instead of a violent ekpyrosis (the collision of two branes), the smoothing and flattening of spacetime occurs through ``slow contraction," a period in which space contracts very little while the Hubble radius contracts a lot.
-By the time the bounce is reached, the universe is ``supersmoothed."
+Instead of a violent ekpyrosis (the collision of two branes), the smoothing and flattening of spacetime occurs through "slow contraction," a period in which space contracts very little while the Hubble radius contracts a lot.
+By the time the bounce is reached, the universe is "supersmoothed."

 The bounce is a gentle transition that can be fully computed and maintains smoothness because it is a continuous process that occurs long before quantum gravity effects become strong.
 There is no cosmic singularity problem, unlike theories based on the big bang.

-Universal smoothing and ultralocality: To test these ideas, Anna Ijjas adapted the tools of numerical general relativity, originally invented to simulate the merger of black holes and the emission of gravitational waves, to cosmology.
+Universal smoothing and ultralocality

+To test these ideas, Anna Ijjas adapted the tools of numerical general relativity, originally invented to simulate the merger of black holes and the emission of gravitational waves, to cosmology.
 Together with Steinhardt and collaborators, the new tools were used to study the effectiveness of slow contraction.

 The study demonstrates that slow contraction is a supersmoothing cosmological phase that homogenizes, isotropizes and flattens the universe both classically and quantum mechanically and can do so far more robustly and rapidly than had been realized in earlier studies.

 Beginning from wildly unsmooth and curvy starting condition, the studies verified that slow contraction smooths virtually all of spacetime due to an effect of general relativity known as ultralocality.
 The ultralocal effect is specific to a contracting universe, and there is no equivalent in an expanding universe, including the case of inflation.
 The consequent smoothing power is an unparalleled advantage of slow contraction.